HansjoergW/sec-fincancial-statement-data-set/doc_segements/read.md

 The following tasks will be executed:
 1. All currently available zip-files are downloaded form sec.gov (these are over 50 files that will need over 2 GB of space on your local drive)
 2. All the zipfiles are transformed and stored as parquet files.
-Per default, the zipfile is deleted afterwards.
+Per default, the zipfile is deleted afterward.
 If you want to keep the zip files, set the parameter 'KeepZipFiles' in the config file to True.
 3. An index inside a sqlite db file is created